Importing Areas

 Unique ID By default, the system assigns a unique ID to each area (e.g., filename + 1, 2, 3, etc.).

-In this image, the system named the first four imported areas (e.g., "Linnton, "Humboldt") using the file's Name fields.
-The last two imported areas (ending with ".kml-3342" and "kml-3343) did not have a Name field, so the system added sequential numbers to the "Neighborhood_Boundaries.kml" filename to create a Unique ID.
+In this image, the system named the first imported area (e.g., "Central Park") using the file's Name fields.
+If an area does not have a Name field the system will add sequential numbers to the filename to create a Unique ID.

 Unaccepted areas/files are indicated by a red triangle